NeptuneMagicSauce/CatPi/README.md

   but you put your finger on the scale then it's in a state with bad calibration data in the debug menu?
+- clang format:
+  - no // namespace at closure
+  - maybe width smaller
+  - why is the QList<SubScreen> so bizarrely indented?
+- clang-tidy: include cleaner: warn on unused includes: already working